AuriRex/GTFO_CustomPalettes/README.md

 CustomPalettes checks for already existing `VanityItemsTemplateDataBlock`s with the `name` field set to the custom palettes' identifier.
 Identifiers look like this: `CUSTOMPALETTE_FILE_NAME_ALL_UPPERCASE.JSON` and are printed into the BepInEx console on startup!

-With SimpleProgression installed, you're able to drop custom palettes via all vanilla means.
+With `SimpleProgression` installed, you're able to drop custom palettes via all vanilla means.

 So by specifying an 'empty' block like in the example below, you're able to ensure a specific palette always ends up with the specified persistentID.
+`VanityItemsTemplateDataBlock`:
 ```json
 {
   "publicName": "",